eveningglow/MoCo/README.md

 <p align="center"><img width="100%" src="img/accr_epoch_compare.png" /></p>

 - Fig. 3 shows the feature classifcation accuracy with pretrained encoder of M3.
 It includes several graphs according to epochs that are spent to train M3.
 The training is done at 50% and still in progress.
+Currently, M3-100 (train M3 for 100 epochs) shows the best performance.